 From 2002 to 2008, houses were being bought like cars.
 Mortgages were being approved for people who couldn’t afford the monthly payments.
 Freddie Mac and Fannie Mae perpetuated the madness by buying the very Mortgage Backed Securities that contained the toxic mortgages they were supposed to protect the public from.
 As a result, in the fall of 2008, the house of cards finally fell.
 The government bailed out some banks while hundreds more folded almost overnight.
 They threw Fannie and Freddie into conservatorship until they could sort out this historic mess that sent our economy into the greatest recession of our time.

 Capital to fund mortgages literally dried up overnight.
 Since then we’ve faced harsher restrictions on obtaining mortgage loans.
 Freddie Mac and Fannie Mae have stepped back into their original role — only guaranteeing the very safest mortgages.
+Safety and mortgages should always be intrinsically linked.
+You should seek mortgage advice if you feel this is not the case with your mortgage.
 And the Federal Reserve has been alleviating the situation by keeping mortgage rates artificially low through quantitative easing and buying Mortgage Backed Securities when no other investor in their right mind would consider doing the same.

 The question for prospective home buyers is a simple one: “Do I qualify for a mortgage loan?”
 The mortgage industry transformed from a willing supplier of loans to categorical denier.
 After the 2006-2008 housing collapse, home buyers were slapped with no wiggle room restrictions like high down payments, lower debt-to-income ratios, and “perfect” credit scores.